New Testament: Apostles

 Approximately 13 references

 Brother of Peter and one of the twelve apostles.
-Originally a disciple of John the Baptist, he was among the first to follow Jesus and brought his brother Simon to Christ (John 1:40-42).
-Known for bringing people to Jesus: the boy with five loaves and two fish (John 6:8-9) and Greeks who wished to see Jesus (John 12:20-22).
+Originally a disciple of John the Baptist, Andrew was among the first to follow Jesus — and his first act was to find his brother Simon and bring him along (John 1:40-42).
+He appears throughout the Gospels as an introducer: he is the one who produces the boy with five loaves and two fish before the crowd (John 6:8-9) and who relays to Jesus the request of Greeks who wish to see him (John 12:20-22).

 Key references: Acts 1:13, John 1:40, John 1:44, John 6:8, John 12:22, Luke 6:14, Mark 1:16, Mark 1:29, Mark 3:18, Mark 13:3 (and 2 more)